-71 Closure of public places
+72. Closure of public places

-- (1) The Municipality may on own initiative initiate a request to the office of the Surveyor General for the closure of a public place or any portion thereof. - (2) Any member of the public may request the Municipality to initiate a process for closing of a public place. - (3) The ownership of the land comprised in any public place or portion thereof that is closed in terms of this section continues to vest in the Municipality unless the Municipality determines otherwise. - (4) The municipal manager may, without complying with the provisions of this Chapter temporarily close a public place-
+- (1) The Municipality may on its own initiative initiate a request to the office of the Surveyor General for the closure of a public place or any portion thereof. - (2) Any member of the public may request the Municipality to initiate a process for closing of a public place. - (3) The ownership of the land of any public place or portion thereof that is closed in terms of this section continues to vest in the Municipality unless the Municipality determines otherwise. - (4) The municipal manager may, without complying with the provisions of this Chapter temporarily close a public place- - (a) for the purpose of or pending the construction, reconstruction, maintenance or repair of the public place;

-- (a) for the purpose of or pending the construction, reconstruction, maintenance or repair of the public place; - (b) for the purpose of or pending the construction, erection, laying, extension, maintenance, repair or demolition of any building, structure, works or service alongside, on, across, through, over or under the public place; - (c) if the street or place is, in the opinion of the municipal manager, in a state dangerous to the public; - (d) by reason of any emergency or public event which, in the opinion of the municipal manager, requires special measures for the control of traffic or special provision for the accommodation of crowds, or - (e) for any other reason which, in the opinion of the municipal manager, renders the temporary closing of the public place necessary or desirable.
+- (b) for the purpose of or pending the construction, erection, laying, extension, maintenance, repair or demolition of any building, structure, works or service alongside, on, across, through, over or under the public place; - (c) if the street or place is in such a state that it is dangerous to the public; - (d) by reason of any emergency or public event which requires special measures for the control of traffic or special provision for the accommodation of crowds; or - (e) for any other reason which renders the closing of the public place necessary or desirable.